 It starts with the knowledge that the body is on its own healing agenda.
 Your body is in charge of your present physical experience, functioning as one unit together at once.
 If one body system is sluggish, then all the other systems will be limited by the weakest link (as in a metal chain).
 The organs sub-serves the body, therefore the visceral organs are important to consider with every treatment the body receives.
 Osteopathy aims to bring about balance, peace and harmony within the body's complex systems.
 Once homeostatic balance is initiated throughout the body, it can then again use its natural healing tools to foster health and healing.

-What Is An Osteopathic Treatment Like?
+What Is The Initial Osteopathic Appointment Like?

 Will My Health Insurance Cover Osteopathy?